 GRI 102-11, GRI 308-1, GRI 308-2, GRI Sector disclosure Biodiversity

-The planning, operation, maintenance, and environmentally friendly conversion and expansion of our transmission grid in the northern and eastern parts of Germany follow national and European frameworks and regulations.
-This operational implementation of environmental requirements is controlled by means of company guidelines and process instructions, which are continually updated and adapted.
-In our environmental protection organisation guideline, 50Hertz has set out tangible obligations and tasks.
-Principally, the management team is responsible for environmental protection.
-It defines the goals and organization of the Company’s environmental protection efforts.
-Within management, the Chief Technical Officer Dr. Frank Golletz assumes the function of the environmental officer.
-The management also directs the hazardous materials, waste and water protection officers, who advise the entire organisation on environmental issues.
+The planning, operation, maintenance and environmentally friendly conversion and expansion of our transmission grid in the northern and eastern part of Germany follow national and European frameworks and regulations.
+This operational implementation of environmental requirements is controlled by means of company guidelines and process instructions, which are constantly updated and adapted.
+In the reporting year, the environmental protection organisation guideline, in which 50Hertz defines specific obligations and tasks, was amended and the decision was made to introduce an environmental management system in accordance with ISO 14001.

 50Hertz ensures the availability of any relevant information and all required resources for fulfilling the strategic and operative objectives relating to energy efficiency and environmental protection.
-Environmental protection activities are documented internally via annual environmental reports.
-The Environmental Report for the 2019 reporting year is due to be published in March 2020.
-For this reason,some of the figures mentioned are based on calculated estimates and have therefore been marked.
+Environmental protection activities are documented internally in annual environmental reports.
+The environmental report for the 2020 reporting year will be published in March 2021.
+For this reason, some of the figures mentioned are based on estimates and have been marked.